wri/Aqueduct40/data_FAQ.md

 ### Water Stress

 #### Q. When I calculated annual water stress myself (using the raw values for supply and demand), I came up with different values than the tool’s reported water stress raw values.
 Any idea why I’m seeing this discrepancy?
 *We determine the annual water stress score by using a weighted average of monthly values, with the total demand serving as the weighting factor.
-Essentially, months characterized by higher have a higher influence on the annual stress value, as they coincide with periods of heightened human water necessity and, consequently, increased socioeconomic reliance on water resources.
+Essentially, months characterized by higher demand have a higher influence on the annual stress value, as they coincide with periods of heightened human water necessity and, consequently, increased socioeconomic reliance on water resources.
 This approach results in a different representation compared to a straightforward division of annual supply by annual withdrawal.*

 #### Q. What does a raw value of 9999 mean?
 What about -9999?
 *A raw value of 9999 indicates a severe water scarcity in a sub-basin, signifying that the available supply is nearly exhausted while the demand remains persistent.
 This value is assigned to sub-basins where supply remains less than half of the monthly arid definition (0.001 meter/month) for at least six months, and it is applied uniformly in such cases.